spedmo-paragliding/vario-test-harness/README.md

 ### Getting started
 Before you begin ensure you have NPM and Gulp CLI installed and they work on the command line.

-After pulling this project locally run the following command in the root folder
+After cloning this project locally run the following command in the root folder
 ```
 npm install
 ```